 COMU-3018.
 FUNDAMENTALS OF VIDEO PRODUCTION.
 Credits: 3.
-Lecture hours per week: 4.
-Prerequisite(s): COMU-3009, COMU-3006.
+Laboratory hours per week: 4.
+Prerequisite(s): COMU-3009, COMU-3118.
 Corequisite(s): None.
-The course is a requirement for students in the emphasis area of Audio and Video of the Bachelor Program in Arts with Major in Communication Technology.
-It is also an elective for students in the Major.
-The course serves as an introduction to the process of television production and to the theoretical aspects of television.
-Elements of production and their application on video realization of different formats are analyzed.
-Also, explores the theory and practice of the direction of television, video equipment use, audio and lightning.
-Note: Two lecture hours and two laboratory hours per week.
+The course is required for students in the Audio and Video sequence of the BA Major in Communication Technologies.
+It serves as an introduction to television production processes and to the theoretical aspects of television.
+It discusses the elements of production and their application to the production of videos in different formats.
+It also explores the theory and practice of television management, operation of video equipment, audio and lighting.